Career

 Provide Feedback

-Specifically explaining why you're not interested in a recommended position improves future recommendation accuracy.
+Specifically explaining why you are not interested in a recommended position improves future recommendation accuracy.
 Ignoring messages or leaving them on read kills the agent's motivation to help you.

 Key Takeaways

-• Understand the agent's business model before engaging
+• Understand the agent's business model and incentive structure before engaging

 • Evaluate agents on industry knowledge, honesty, and respect for your pace